soktamas0319/soktamas0319/README.md

 - 👋 Hi, I’m Sok Tamás
 - 👀 I’m interested in programming
-- 🌱 I’m currently looking for a job
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me st.soktamas@gmail.com